EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 ### Introduction

-In this blog post, we will explore how to create a robust Invoice Generator API using .NET 9 and [Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-9.0), with a focus on integrating it with an existing Vue frontend implementation that we talked in [previous blog post](/blog/2025/01/learning-vue-3-composables-by-creating-an-invoice-generator/).
+In this blog post, we will explore how to create a robust Invoice Generator API using .NET 9 and [Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-9.0), with a focus on integrating it with an existing Vue frontend implementation that we covered in [previous blog post](/blog/2025/01/learning-vue-3-composables-by-creating-an-invoice-generator/).

 We will use Minimal APIs framework to create a RESTful API that can be easily used by our Vue application.
 Minimal APIs requires less boilerplate code and configuration compared to traditional controller based approach.
 It is suited for smaller APIs, microservices or serverless functions.
 We can learn more about choosing between controller based APIs and minimal APIs [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/apis?view=aspnetcore-9.0).